|

 Alpha Communication

-a range of marketing services to co-ops, social enterprises and
+that delivers a range of marketing services to co-ops, social

-third-sector organisations.
-ICO Fund plc has recently helped
+enterprises and third-sector organisations.
+ICO Fund plc has

-the co-op to purchase new IT hardware and software to enable
+recently helped the co-op to purchase new IT hardware and software

-it to continue to deliver competitive services while trading
+to enable it to continue to deliver competitive services while

-for social purpose... clients include .. co-operative and community
+trading for social purpose... clients include .. co-operative

 ...and I haven't looked but the same councils that